owncloud-archive/documentation/admin_manual/configuration_files/encryption_configuration.rst

 Encrypting External Mountpoints
 -------------------------------

-You and your users can encrypt individual external mountpoints.
+You and your users can encrypt individual external mount points.
 You must have external storage enabled on your Admin page, and enabled for your users.

 Encryption settings can be configured in the mount options for an external storage mount; see :ref:`external_storage_mount_options_label` (:doc:`external_storage_configuration_gui`)